nypublicradio/wnyc-web-client/README.md

 #### Metrics Adapters
 We use [`ember-metrics`](https://github.com/poteto/ember-metrics) to proxy analytics tracking to two backends, our Data Warehouse and Google Analytics.
 Debug output for the Data Warehouse adapter can be turned on by adding `debug` to the url's query string.
 GA debugging is handled using [a chrome extension](https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna?hl=en).

+#### Facebook Graph API
+This site currently uses version 2.12 of the Facebook Graph API.
+If we decide to upgrade to the latest version, please be sure to check Facebook's API Upgrade Tool to see which changes need to be made in order to upgrade: https://developers.facebook.com/tools/api_versioning/